brunocoelho1997/brunocoelho1997.github.io/_posts/2020-09-02-naval-battle-game.markdown

 When is selected to play, the game allows:
-* playing single player, that is, with "artificial intelligence" (random)
+* playing single player, that is, with "artificial intelligence" (random),
-* and allows playing multiplayer, that is, playing with another player that would have the app on his phone.
+* it allows playing multiplayer: playing with another player that would have the app on his phone.
 In this case, we could create or connect to a game.

 ![Main Page]({{site.baseurl}}/assets/img/project_navalbattlegame/9.png)